Click on the thumbnail images of the item in the description for a larger picture

 This is an attractive example showing only light age.
 The body is solid without issues.
 The insignia is a good match to the helmet.
 I only see one set of holes on the inside.
 It looks good, and will display very well in your collection.

-This is an attractive example showing only light age, with an excellent blade and handle.
-The scabbard and leather belt loop are also very good.
-The dagger fits well into the scabbard and has been there for years.
+This is an attractive example showing only light age and use.
+The blade has been sharpened and the finish is a bit worn.
+The knife fits well into the scabbard and has been there for years.
 It looks good, and will display very well in your collection.

 This is an attractive example showing only light age.
 The blade has been sharpened a few times and isn't the best.
 The knife fits well into the scabbard and has been there for years.
 It looks good, and will display very well in your collection.